hv15/LivermoreLoops/README.md

 # LivermoreLoops
-Sac implementations of the Livermore Loop benchmarks
+SaC implementations of the Livermore Loop benchmarks

 Building programs require operational sac2c and sac4c as well as CMake at least version 3.3.